 Protect your ‘angels’ share’

 First of all, let’s understand the tax situation.
 Broadly speaking, ISAs are free of income tax and capital gains tax.
-In the current environment, this is no big deal if you simply have a cash ISA.
-This is because interest rates are negligible at the moment.
-In fact, you’ll likely be covered by the personal savings allowance anyway.
+This is no big deal if you have a cash ISA because they don’t produce capital gains and you’re unlikely to earn huge amounts of income.
+Chances are, your interest would covered by the personal savings allowance anyway.